-Decades ago, you had to tediously record every transaction manually to monitor your cash flow.
+Decades ago, you had to record every transaction manually to monitor your cash flow tediously.
 Today, you have the advantage of technology, so use it!
-Store your spreadsheets in the cloud for easy access, or better yet, use accounting software like FreshBooks to stay on top of your cash flow.
+Store your spreadsheets in the cloud for easy access, or use accounting software like Billed and FreshBooks to stay on top of your cash flow.

 A business line of credit is a good insurance policy against cash flow problems.
 You may be able to get a line of credit for a percentage of your accounts receivable or inventory if you use them as collateral.

 Clearing out your inventory can really help kick-start healthy cash flow.
-Try to employ discount sales and planned promotions to move products as fast as possible.
+Try employing discount sales and planned promotions to move products as quickly as possible.

 Why does cash flow matter?

 Cash is the lifeblood of your business.
-A wise person once said, “revenue is vanity, profit is sanity, cash is reality.”
-If you don’t actually have cash on hand, your business will stop working.
-Managing your cash flow is all about figuring out when you’re going to have cash in your hands, figuring out how to get more of it in your hands faster, and how to manage your spending so you don’t run into cash flow problems.
+A wise person once said, “revenue is vanity, profit is sanity, and cash is reality.”
+If you don’t have cash, your business will stop working.
+Managing your cash flow is all about figuring out when you’re going to have cash in your hands, figuring out how to get more of it in your hands faster, and how to manage your spending, so you don’t run into cash flow problems.